canonical/lte-core-interface/README.md

 This charm library contains the Requires and Provides classes for handling the `lte-core` interface.

-> :Warning: Do not deploy this charm.
+> :warning: Do not deploy this charm.
 It is meant to only be used as a charm library.

 ## Getting Started
 From a charm directory, fetch the library using `charmcraft`: